FILM IN FOCUS No. 16:

-Though Tiomkin was raised and musically trained in Russia,
+Though Tiomkin was musically trained in Russia,

 he rose to the top in Hollywood, known for his unforgettable melodies, including hit songs such as "Do Not Forsake Me" from HIGH NOON and "The Green Leaves of Summer" from THE ALAMO.
 There is no film composer today, with the exception of John Williams, who can write such consistently memorable film themes.

 This DVD has sharp images and the colors are beautifully rendered.
 The sound is also top notch, with the music very much up front and not ashamed to show itself off

 As far the bonus features on Disc Two, all of them are worth watching but the one concerning Tiomkin's film score is of the most interest for music fans.
 Lasting about 20 minutes, it features perceptive comments from several authorities, including film music historian Jon Burlingame,